christophihl/startupengineer/content/_news/2020_06_promo_Wick/index.md

 ---
-title: 2018 Academy of Management Annual Meeting
+title: PhD Thesis of Jan Niklas Wick
-subtitle: Improving Lives
+subtitle: 'Equity Crowdfunding as a New Alternative for Startups Seeking Financing in Early Stages: Its Implications on Startups and Investors'
-summary: In 2018 the Annual Meeting of the AOM took place in Chicago
+summary:
 authors:
 - grabi
 tags:
 categories:
-date: 2018-08-13
+date: 2020-06-26
 featured: false
 draft: false